 One could argue that this may be beyond your accountability as a freelance designer.
 However, by recognizing and communicating with important stakeholders right away, you may save yourself from having to hit the restart button on a project.

-Outline your change controls and stick with them.
+3. Outline your change controls and stick to them

 Endless revisions: the definition of scope creep and the introduction of project disappointment.
 No, I’m not exaggerating.
 Having been both the designer implementing the change and the one requesting the change, the process around how to manage changes is vital for both parties.
 A great process generally follows the same principles, which are: